All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 French Renaissance and its angled axis

-This continued until the Baroque Antiqua came along, when the calligraphic base changed from a broad nib pen to a pointed nib pen – the fountain pen you probably doodled with in school.
+This continued until the Baroque Antiqua came along, when the calligraphic base changed from a broad-nib pen to a pointed-nib pen, the fountain pen you probably doodled with in school.
+With this change, the axis shifted from a tilted to a vertical orientation.

-Didone had the advantage of better printing techniques and especially better paper in the 1800s, so the shapes could become finer and finer.
+This design approach was taken to the max with the Neoclassical Antiqua from Firmin Didot.
+Didot had the advantage of better printing techniques and especially better paper in the 1800s, so that the strokes could become finer and finer.

 The vertical axis is characteristic of the Didone typeface developed by Firmin Didot in 1812.